Hussein A Khambalia

 Roles and responsibilities

 The committee will consist of four consultant members elected by the society in a free ballot.
-This will be organised by the Electoral Reform Services to coincide with all the other elections of the BTS.
+This will be organised by the Civica Election Services to coincide with all the other elections of the BTS.
 The tenure of membership shall be three years from the next BTS annual congress.

 Therefore, in every four year cycle, there will be 3 years with one vacant seat for election and one year with 2 seats.
 Members shall be eligible for re-election for a further 3 year term.